 Buko, also called "young coconut," is harvested before it matures.
 Its flesh is sweet and tender compared to a regular coconut.

 Buko juice is coconut water.
-It's the clear liquid that comes from inside a coconut.
+It's the slightly cloudy liquid that comes from inside a coconut.

 No, nata de coco or coconut gel does not have gelatin.
 It is made by fermenting coconut water with bacteria and washing it off with acetic acid.

-Tapioca is made from cassava plants, while sago is from tropical palm trees.
+Tapioca is made from cassava roots, while sago is from tropical palm trees.
 They are both chewy and cooked similarly.

 Sago should be soaked in cold water or preferably in simple syrup until ready to use.
 If they are already clumped together, rinse them under hot tap water.
 Use a fork to separate them.